 Restoring rotted wood is a nightmare and you’ll have to use something like Flex Seal for that before going for the Danish oil.

-How Long Does Danish Oil Last outside?
+How Long Does Danish Oil Last Outside?

 Danish oil lasts not more than 2 years because of climate changes, extreme temperature variations, insect attacks, UV light, moisture, and many other environmental elements.